Remove favicon from URL bar

 As such, I am unlikely make this change unless there are a large number of users who are in favor of having it.
 I will leave this feature request open.
 If you would like to see this happen, please add a comment below.
 If there are enough comments from enough people I will revisit the idea.

-Updated by Soren Stoutner about 1 year ago
+Updated by Soren Stoutner over 2 years ago

 It is quite possible that with the addition of tabbed browsing in the 3.x series, the favicon might move to the tabbed interface, which would resolve the issue with space in the URL bar. https://redmine.stoutner.com/issues/22 After tabbed browsing is implemented I will revisit this issue if anything additional needs to be done.